Corey Seager: Texas Rangers (2022–present)

 In 2022, Seager batted .245/.317/.455 and had the lowest called-strike percentage of all major league batters (9.0%).
 Although his batting average was a career low .245, he did hit a career-high 33 home runs.
-He was also named to his first American League All-Star team.

 2023: Postseason run and second World Series MVP

 In 2023, Seager batted .327/.390/.623 with 33 home runs and a career-high 96 RBI, leading the AL in doubles (42) and percentage of balls hard-hit (48.4%).
 He was named to the All-Star team for the second straight year.
 He finished second in AL MVP Voting, behind Shohei Ohtani, and with his teammate Marcus Semien finishing third.

 In the 2023 World Series, Seager hit .286 with three home runs and six RBI to help the Rangers defeat the Arizona Diamondbacks in five games.
 He became the fourth player in history to win the World Series MVP award twice, joined Reggie Jackson as both the second position player and the second player to do so with two different teams, and became the first to win the award in both the American League and the National League.